You Earned a Ticket!

 Community Schools - Four Pillars.Four Pillars of Community Schools: Click to view the infographic from the Learning Policy Institute.

+The idea that schools must contend with the non-academic factors in students' lives is not new.
 Community schools can be traced to the settlement house movement of the late nineteenth and early twentieth century, which began in the US with the famous Hull House in Chicago founded by Jane Adams.

-During the twentieth century when local communities were authorized to raise their own taxes to fund their local schools, some California public schools could afford a wide variety of support services, including nurses, social workers, assistant principals, counselors, art teachers, physical educators and other professionals.
+During the twentieth century, when local communities were authorized to raise their own taxes to fund their local schools, some California public schools could afford a wide variety of support services, including nurses, social workers, assistant principals, counselors, art teachers, physical educators and other professionals.
 After Prop.
 13 passed, tax revenue eroded even in the best-off school districts.
 Support positions began to disappear.
 Communities looked to other agencies for support.

-In the 1980’s education leaders began to talk in earnest about serving the whole child, training teachers and administrators to recognize students’ non-academic needs.
+In the 1980s, education leaders began to talk in earnest about serving the whole child, training teachers and administrators to recognize students’ non-academic needs.
 The terms wraparound services and case management began to be used.

 Not all programs survive.